ealgis/ealgis/README.md

 # Installation

-EAlGIS is intended to be run within docker.
+EAlGIS is intended to be run within [Docker](https://docker.com).
+For development, you will also need [Yarn](https://yarnpkg.com/) installed.

-To get started:
+To get started, fire up the backend:

 > docker-compose up

+Then, fire up the frontend:

+> cd frontend
+> yarn install
+> yarn start

 # Django Setup